 Mrs Williams' daughter said: "My mum fought hard for us to get to the truth uncovered of what happened at Hillsborough.

-"It is only now that I have children of my own that I understand the relentless determination that came so naturally because of the love that she had for Kevin."'Close to mum'
+"It is only now that I have children of my own that I understand the relentless determination that came so naturally because of the love that she had for Kevin."

 Mrs Williams made her last public appearance at the annual Hillsborough memorial service at Liverpool's Anfield stadium on 15 April last year, and died days later.